Insurance is a trust business. When someone recommends their agent to a friend, they’re putting their name behind it. That’s worth more than any ad.

 • Add a promotional section for your referral program in a clearly visible section of your email newsletters.

 • Add a promotional link at the bottom of your email signatures.
-It’s a more discrete method of marketing, but it can still help you cover all the bases.
+It’s a more discrete method of marketing, but it still helps you cover all the bases.

 • Share information about your referral program across all your social media accounts.

 • Ask for referrals in direct conversations with customers.
-You’ve built rapport, so don’t be afraid to ask when you know they are satisfied.
+You’ve built rapport, so don’t be afraid to mention it when you know they’re satisfied.

-Make your program easy to use and understand
+Make it easy to share and easy to understand

 Clients often have short attention spans when browsing online.
 Once you have their attention, you want them to complete the action of referring someone.
 Make your referral process simple, or else your customers won’t complete the share.